SWIFT, Accenture publish paper on central bank digital currencies in cross-border payments

-New Delhi, May 12 (IANS) SWIFT and Accenture on Wednesday published a paper on central bank digital currencies (CBDCs) in cross-border payments as part of broader digital asset innovation to help the financial community prepare for the possibility of moving payments in new forms of currency internationally.
+New Delhi: SWIFT and Accenture on Wednesday published a paper on central bank digital currencies (CBDCs) in cross-border payments as part of broader digital asset innovation to help the financial community prepare for the possibility of moving payments in new forms of currency internationally.

 More than half the world's central banks are actively exploring the use of CBDCs, a development that could lead to profound change in the global payments ecosystem.